MarsBased/handbook/guides/branding.md

 # Social image

-Please use this image when linking to content by MarsBased and you haven't been provided a specific image:
+Please use this image when linking to content by MarsBased and you haven't been given a specific image:

 ![share](https://user-images.githubusercontent.com/6558119/124573053-79a88c00-de49-11eb-80c8-e7193a7c0822.jpg)